NameCoach/gpdb-client/README.md

 #### Create a pronunciation

-In order to create recordings, you will need to provide audio data in the base64 format.
+In order to create recordings, audio data must be encoded as base64.

     result = gpdb_client.pronunciations.create(
         name: 'mary',